 Skiljelinjer is created in collaboration with Sebastian Dahlqvist and Rosa Danenberg.

-Sebastian Dahlqvist is an artist and curator, who’s practice involves collaborations and departs from site-specific issues with an interest in self-organization, collective memory and ways of reading and writing history.
+Sebastian Dahlqvist is an artist and curator whose practice involves collaborations and departs from site-specific issues with an interest in self-organization, collective memory and ways of reading and writing history.

-Rosa Danenberg is a PhD Candidate at KTH Royal Institute of Technology, dept. Urban Planning and Environment, division Urban and Regional studies, and is affiliated with the Centre of the Future of Places.
+Rosa Danenberg is a PhD Candidate at KTH Royal Institute of Technology, dept. Urban Planning and Environment, Division of Urban and Regional Studies, is affiliated with the Centre of the Future of Places.
 She has previously worked with grassroots community initiatives in both Sweden and the Netherlands.